rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/5-side-effects/Readme.md

 To maintain side effects RxAngular provides a deprecated method `RxState#hold`.
 As this method will get removed in the future we directly focus on the new method and use `RxEffects#register`.

-`ExEffects` is used same as `RxState` as "component only provider".
-This means we need to add it to the components `providers` slot.
+`RxEffects` is used in the same way as `RxState` as "component only provider".
+This means we need to add it to the components `providers` array.

 ```typescript